psf/black/docs/integrations/editors.md

 There are three different ways you can use _Black_ from PyCharm:

+1. Using the built-in _Black_ integration (PyCharm 2023.2 and later)
 1. As local server using the BlackConnect plugin
 1. As external tool
 1. As file watcher